send2dan/quarto-branded-website/README.md

     navbar-bg: $brand-cardinal
 ```

-This will change the navigation bar background color to Cardinal Red.
+This will change the navigation bar background color to Cardinal Red, which is the primary color in Stanford's identity guidelines and is [the default color for a navigation bar](https://identity.stanford.edu/digital/web-design/brand-compliance/).

 > [!NOTE]
 >